jcaillon/valet/docs/static/lib-valet.md

 - `${maxCharacters}` _as int_:

-  (optional) the maximum number of characters to read (defaults to 0, which means read the whole file)
+  (optional) the maximum number of characters to read If set to 0, the whole file will be read.

+  (defaults to 0)

 > If the file does not exist, the function will return an empty string instead of failing.